Last Man Standing: episode guide

 Despite Adam and Zoe's attempts to keep their little secret to themselves, Bruno misinterprets the vibe between them and thinks that they're toying with the idea of being with one another.
 He decides to have a quiet word to Adam, just to make sure that Adam would never dream of having a crack at Zoe.

-This gets Adam stressing, something he fails to hide when he catches up with Zoe at Mark and Charlotte's barbeque-come-working bee.
+This gets Adam stressing, something he fails to hide when he catches up with Zoe at Mark and Charlotte's barbeque-cum-working bee.
 Boxy provides a lot of advice, but very little muscle as he reclines for the day drinking beers and smoking joints.
-Cameron is in a very chipper mood as he announces to everyone that he and Zoe are getting divorced—a sense of closure and a cause for celebration for all.
-Afterwards Bruno drags Adam out to a new bar for a drink—and lo and behold there's a cute waitress there that Bruno fancies, Kellie.
+Cameron is in a very chipper mood as he announces to everyone that he and Zoe are getting divorced — a sense of closure and a cause for celebration for all.

 Episode 16

-New Zealand: August 12, 2005
+NZ: August 12, 2005

-Australia: September 13, 2005
+Aus: September 13, 2005

 Written by Marieke Hardy